 The discussion, moderated by the Academy’s Programme Manager, Freddy Sahinguvu, featured Seth Kaplan, a leading expert on conflict prevention and political transitions; Ruth Rennie, a consultant and specialist in private-public partnerships; Clara Mvogo Do, the former mayor of Monrovia; and Corina Dhaene, the director of ACE Europe and specialist in monitoring and evaluation.

-In the afternoon, a series of four workshops featuring key experts and Hague Academy alumni convened for interactive dialogue which unpacked themes highlighted during the panel discussion.
+Following a lunch break, the conference attendees dispersed into a series of four workshops featuring key experts and Hague Academy alumni.
+These interactive workshops unpacked themes highlighted during the morning panel discussion.

 In Workshop 1, participants examined questions and challenges pertaining to sustaining peace in fragile contexts.
 Workshop 2 explored how local authorities can promote inclusive local economic development policies and practices.
 Workshop 3 tackled relief and development in response to a crisis.
 In Workshop 4 participants reflected on the impact of capacity building.
 Each workshop sought to identify key recommendations which the Academy will present in the coming weeks.